Missed Hot Girl Summer? No biggie. Megan Thee Stallion has declared Hot Girl Fall for all

-Last night, Megan Thee Stallion enlisted the help of Jimmy Kimmel and Black Thought to declare that it’s Hot Girl Fall.
+Last night, Megan Thee Stallion enlisted the help of Jimmy Fallon and Black Thought to declare that it’s Hot Girl Fall.
 Naturally, Hot Girl Fall follows Hot Girl Summer, which was fraught with lots of debate about who Hot Girl Summer is actually for.
 The internet argued about whether married women could participate, and men also jumped in with “Hot Boy Summer” and “City Boy” memes in an attempt to eclipse the women who were enjoying their summer shenanigans.
 The phenomenon got so divisive that the Hot Girl herself had to break it down.

 “It’s just basically about women—and men—being unapologetically them, just having a good-ass time, hyping up your friends, doing you, not giving a damn about what nobody got to say about it,” Megan Thee Stallion told the Root, adding that people in relationships can participate too.